-To add an experience, click a word and hold until the blue selector pops up.
+Curriculet eReader: To add an experience, click a word and hold until the blue selector pops up.
 Drag over the text you want to select.
 A checkpoint menu will pop up.
-The “Experience” option allows you to add text or rich media.
+The “Annotate” option allows you to add text or rich media.

 To add text, simply type whatever you want to appear as an experience and click save.
 For rich media, paste the URL you’d like to embed in the annotation box.
 Click “Save.”

 External Reader: Select the chapter where you want to add an experience.
 Click on the experience button (light blue page) under the chapter list.
 This adds the experience to the bottom of the list.
 (Please note that if you have a lot of checkpoints in the chapter, it might not look like you are adding anything.
 Scroll down to see your newly added experience!)

 Click on the experience to bring up the editing window.
 To add text to an experience, type it into the top text box and save.
 For rich media, paste the URL you’d like to embed in the annotation box.
 Click “Save.”
 Use the up and down arrows to move an experience within a chapter.
 You can not move checkpoints across chapters.